Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

     make run TARGET=x86sim.

-List of all Makefile targets:
+List of all the Makefile targets:

 .. code-block::